-^d Department of Chemistry, University of Connecticut, 55 N. Eagleville Rd, Storrs, CT 06269, USA.
+^dDepartment of Chemistry, University of Connecticut, 55 N. Eagleville Rd, Storrs, CT 06269, USA

-[†] Footnotes relating to the title and/or authors should appear here.
-Electronic Supplementary Information (ESI) available: [Cyclic Voltammograms of complexes 1-3, solution stability tests, TEM of 2b degradation products, turnover numbers for the production of H2, CO, and HCCOH at different times for compounds 1b, 2b, and 3b, isotope labeling experiments for clarifying off carbon source of CO production, 1H NMR spectra of complexes 1-3.
-CCDC 2221963-2221964 contain the supplementary crystallographic data for this paper (crystal structures of complexes 2a and 2b).
-These data can be obtained free of charge via www.ccdc.cam.ac.uk/data_request/cif, or by emailing data_request@ccdc.cam.ac.uk, or by contacting The Cambridge Crystallographic Data Centre, 12 Union Road, Cambridge CB2 1EZ, UK; fax: +44 1223 336033].
-See DOI: 10.1039/x0xx000000x reaction, i.e. the metal-mediated coupling of 1,2-azoles and nitriles, so a wide range of new 1,2-azolylamidino complexes can be thus easily obtained.
-The use of different 1,2-azoles and nitriles provides the opportunity of controlling the main features, electronic and steric, of the ligand.
-In particular, the electrochemical and luminescent properties, of Re(I)-tricarbonyl and cis-bis(bipyridyl)Ru(II) complexes containing 1,2-azolylamidino ligands have been reported, as well as the photocatalytic behaviour of the latter.
-The same reaction using a nucleobase such as 1-methylcytosine instead of the 1,2-azole has revealed to be a new method to incorporate of biologically relevant substrates into Re(I) tricarbonyl complexes.
+[†]Electronic supplementary information (ESI) available: Cyclic voltammograms of complexes 1-3, solution stability tests, TEM of 2b degradation products, turnover numbers for the production of H2, CO, and HCCOH at different times for compounds 1b, 2b, and 3b, isotope labeling experiments for clarification of carbon source of CO production, 1H NMR spectra of complexes 1-3.
+CCDC 2221963 and 2221964 crystal structures of complexes 2a and 2b.
+For ESI and crystallographic data in CIF or other electronic format see DOI: https://doi.org/ 10.1039/d3dt01122d reduction to give CO and/or formate, depending on the reaction conditions.

+The activity of the catalyst largely depends on the substituents of the ligands, which are key factors influencing both the primary coordination sphere of the transition metal center and the secondary coordination effects.
+The latter have been taken into consideration only very recently, when the first reports on the role of pendant groups that may lead to supramolecular arrangements have been described.8 However, synthetic methods for substituted bipy ligands are usually difficult and/or tiresome, and thus the alternative of coupling two monodentate ligands to afford a chelating diimine ligand appears as a straightforward method in order to obtain N,Nchelating ligands by accessible synthetic paths.9 1,2-Azolylamidino ligands fulfill these requirements, as they can be easily obtained in situ by the coupling reaction of 1,2-azoles and coordinated nitriles (Scheme 1).
+We have exploited this reaction, i.e. the metal-mediated coupling of 1,2-azoles and nitriles, so that a wide range of new 1,2-azolylamidino complexes can be thus easily obtained.10 The use of different 1,2azoles and nitriles provides the opportunity of controlling the main features, electronic and steric, of the ligand.
+In particular, the electrochemical and luminescence properties of Re(I) tricarbonyl and cis-bis(bipyridyl)Ru(II) complexes containing 1,2-azolylamidino ligands, as well as the photocatalytic behaviour of the latter, have been reported.11 The same reaction using a nucleobase such as 1-methylcytosine instead of the 1,2-azole has been revealed to be a new method to incorporate biologically relevant substrates into Re(I) tricarbonyl complexes.12